aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/rowcollection/_index.md

 ```

-Gets an enumerator that iterates through this collection
+Gets an enumerator that iterates rows through this collection
+**Example**

 ```
 Workbook workbook = new Workbook("template.xlsx");